-Debt Avalanche Method: Paying off debt through the debt avalanche method first means, making the minimum payment on each debt, then using any remaining money to start paying off the debt that has the highest interest rate.
-Once you've paid off your highest interest rate debt, tackle the debt with the next highest interest rate.
+Debt Avalanche Method: Paying off debt through the debt avalanche method means first making the minimum payment on each debt, then using any remaining money to start paying off the debt that has the highest interest rate.
+Once you've paid off your highest interest rate debt, tackle the debt with the next highest interest.
 Using this method can result in paying off debt more quickly while reducing overall interest rates.

 Part 3: Swap cards with another team and compete.
-The team that can first correctly order its seven index cards for each strategy wins.
-The teacher holds each team's answer key and acts as the referee.
+The team who can first correctly order its seven index cards for each strategy wins.
+The teacher holds each team's answer key and is the referee.